 But some marriages don’t survive the retirement transition.

-While the divorce rate is lower among older adults who have been married long term, a significant share of gray divorces do occur among couples who have been married for 30 years or more.
+While the divorce rate is lower among older adults who have been married long term, a significant share of gray divorces does occur among couples who have been married for 30 years or more, Pew Research Center found.
 Among all surveyed adults aged 50 or older who had divorced in the prior 12 months, about one third (34 percent) had been in their prior marriage for at least 30 years and 12 percent had been married for 40 years or more.

 Work is a significant source of satisfaction for many adults, she said, giving them a sense of purpose and structure to their week.
-Absent a reason to start their day, many recent retirees say they feel adrift and experience feelings of sadness, which can contribute to other health conditions, such as fatigue, insomnia, weight fluctuations, and lower sex drive.2 (Related: Potential retirement obstacles)
+Absent a reason to start their day, many recent retirees say they feel adrift and experience feelings of sadness, which can contribute to other health conditions, such as fatigue, insomnia, weight fluctuations, and lower sex drive.3 (Learn more: Potential retirement obstacles)

 That’s hard on them, but also challenging for their spouse.

 Yogev agreed, saying: “We know that roughly one-third of retirees experience some form of depression in the first two years post retirement and that marital satisfaction for both men and women is at its lowest in that time frame.”

 The London-based Institute of Economic Affairs puts that number higher, reporting that retirement increased clinical depression by 40 percent.
 4

 “There is so much written about financial planning for retirement, but very little about the psychological planning that needs to be done,” said Yogev.
 “That is just as critical.”